owendevscratch/owendevscratch.github.io/README.md

 2) Prime vs. secondary line probability is accurate

 If anyone wants to take this and make it better (honestly wouldn't be too difficult), please feel free.
+Please see the issues for some ideas for what I don't feel like doing, but can easily be done.

 Probability sources:
 http://whackybeanz.com/maple/extras/potential-list